Ollie-Pearce/rustmc/README.md

 stateless model checker to Rust

-To build the Rust std library, RustMC and verify a Rust program:
+To build the Rust std library, and verify a Rust program:

 1) Installing Rust source: